eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/filters.md

 > __WARNING:__ As any compression artifacts in the edited LUT could lead to distorted results when applying the filter, you need to save your LUT as a PNG file.

-You can add new filters to the existing categories, or create new categories using same configuration interface as above
+You can add new filters to the existing categories, or create new categories using same configuration interface as above.

 ```js
 const editor = new PhotoEditorSDKUI({